-Accordingly, this chapter reports on a number of key boundary capabilities and, for this purpose, the 17 SYS boundaries described in SYS Boundaries and SYS Study Zones and shown in Figure A.2.3, Figure A.3.3 and Figure A.4.3 have been used.
+Accordingly, this chapter reports on a number of key boundary capabilities and, for this purpose, the 17 SYS boundaries described in SYS Boundaries and SYS Study Zones and shown in Figure A.1.6.
 These boundaries are also shown in Figure A.2.3 for SHETL, Figure A.3.3 for SPT and Figure A.4.3 for NGET.
 These 17 boundaries have historically reflected some of the main weaknesses on the interconnected system.
 Such weaknesses can lead to the need to restrict power flows across the system; possibly through the potentially uneconomic constrained operation of generating plant.
 Alternatively, transmission weaknesses may be removed through some form of transmission reinforcement.
 Although the most critical boundaries may not now be precisely the same as those studied, the 17 boundaries which have been used remain relevant for illustrating system trends and limitations.